AlmostReliable/almostreliable.github.io/wikis/lootjs/docs/difference.md

-# `LootJS.lootTables` or `LootJS.modifiers`
+# `LootJS.lootTables` and `LootJS.modifiers`

-LootJS offers two core main events, `LootJS.lootTables()` and `LootJS.modifiers()`.
+LootJS offers the two main events `LootJS.lootTables()` and `LootJS.modifiers()`.

-# `LootJS.lootTables()`:
+## `LootJS.lootTables()`

-Directly modifies the loot tables, which are loaded through datapacks.
-This allows to update the loot table without losing any information about rolls, conditions, loot functions etc. You can loop over different parts of the loot table and modify them.
-As `LootJS.lootTables()` modifies the loot tables directly, changes are reflected at recipe viewers mods such as [JER](https://www.curseforge.com/minecraft/mc-mods/just-enough-resources-jer) or [RER](https://www.curseforge.com/minecraft/mc-mods/roughly-enough-resources).
+This event directly modifies the loot tables which are loaded through datapacks.
+This allows to update the loot table without losing any information about rolls, conditions, loot functions, etc. You can loop over different parts of the loot table and modify them.
+Because of direct modifications, changes are reflected in recipe viewer mods such as [JER](https://www.curseforge.com/minecraft/mc-mods/just-enough-resources-jer) or [RER](https://www.curseforge.com/minecraft/mc-mods/roughly-enough-resources).

-# `LootJS.modifiers()`:
+## `LootJS.modifiers()`

-Loot modifiers are dynamically invoked after a loot table is rolled.
-They don't hold any information on how the loot table is structures, modifiers only know the items that will be dropped. `LootJS.modifiers()` allows to directly modify the items that will be dropped.
+The modifications specified in this event are dynamically invoked after a loot table is rolled.
+They don't hold any information on how the loot table is structured.
+Modifiers only information about the items that will be dropped.
+The event allows to modify the dropped items directly.

-Another thing is the [Global Loot Modifier](https://docs.neoforged.net/docs/resources/server/glm/) system from NeoForge which allows mods to dynamically adds loot, when a specific loot table is rolled.
-This information does not exist inside a loot table, so using `LootJS.lootTables()` can't catch them. `LootJS.modifiers()` allows to modify them, as it runs after the NeoForge hook runs.
+NeoForge provides the [Global Loot Modifier](https://docs.neoforged.net/docs/resources/server/loottables/glm/) system which allows mods to dynamically add loot when a specific loot table is rolled.
+This information does not exist inside a loot table meaning the `LootJS.lootTables()` event can't track any information about them.
+Instead, they can be modified with the `LootJS.modifiers()` event as it runs after the NeoForge hook.